February 05, 2009

 Europeans are the "greenest of the green" when it comes to environmental awareness and recycling, yet they also are the largest users of nuclear power.
 Nuclear plants produce few emissions and are generally clean.
 Hot water is generated as a byproduct of the process.
 The big concern is what to do with spent nuclear rods.

 At this moment, 35% of all the energy in Europe is generated by nuclear power plants.
 France gets 78.5% of its energy from this source.
-The US lags far behind.
-It has been years since that country brought a nuclear plant online.
+The US lags far behind, and it has been years since the US brought a nuclear plant online.

 Perhaps the most well-known and used form of alternative energy is solar power.
 Processors around the globe that receive lots of sun often install solar collectors to augment existing power sources or to power a given part of a plant.
 As one drives around, it is more and more common to see solar collectors on plant roofs.

 Several types of solar energy systems are used including solar heating, solar conversion and photovoltaic conversation.